Dacryoadenitis is is an inflammation of the lacrimal gland. It can be acute or chronic.

 CT demonstrates enlarged lacrimal glands at the superolateral aspect of orbit, compressing other orbital structures.
 CT can also be used to identify any other orbital abnormalities associated with dacryoadenitis.

 Treatment depends on the underlying etiology.
 Empirical treatment with antibiotics may be considered.
 In viral dacryoadenitis, supportive treatment is required.
-This may include topical cool compress, analgesics and antipyretics.
+This may include topical cool compresses, analgesics and antipyretics.
 EBV dacryoadenitis responds to steroids 4.